fonttools/fontbakery/README.md

 This "testsuite for the testsuite" initially covered a third of the full set of check and as of version 0.3.2 covers 53%.
 We aim to reach 100% test coverage.

-In order to run the code tests you need to have the pytest dependence installed and then run:
+In order to run the code tests you need to have the tox dependence installed and then run:

-    pytest Lib/fontbakery --verbose
+    tox

 All future pull-requests adding new checks must also provide a corresponding code test.
 Travis is configured to automatically run the code tests and pull-requests cannot be merged if any test is failing.